 Most lawns can be improved by proper care so it is not necessary to be forever satisfied with a second rate lawn.

-The matter of seed selection for these different classes of lawns, is discussed in another chapter.
+Seed selection for these different classes of lawns, is discussed in another chapter.
 Differences in the maintenance program are pointed up in various sections of this book.

 Soil for the New Lawn